Cosy Pubs with Real Fires

 - Kings Arms Inn

-A two level grade II listed pub, with roomy bar on lower road side with wooden floors.
+A two level grade II listed pub, with roomy bar on road side with wooden floors.
 Steps to half floor lead to a balcony with lovely views over the sea and large garden with seating.
 Good sea views from the garden and handy for the South West Coast Path.
 Reopened, as a free house,on 16th October 2020 following a long closure.
 It is now a community pub run by the village.
-South Hams DC have granted a further 5 year ACV Other data has not yet been updated
+South Hams DC have granted a further 5 year ACV New kiddies play area completed in early 2021

 - Kings Arms Inn Dartmouth Road Strete TQ6 0RW ku.oc.etertstasmrasgnik@sgnikoob(01803) 770027